AG Insurance

 AG Insurance is a Belgian insurance company providing life insurance and non-life insurance (auto, fire, accident, hospitalization, civil liability and other) and supplementary pensions.
 It has been present on the Belgian insurance market since 1824.
 It targets private individuals, as well as self-employed persons, SMEs and large companies.
-AG Insurance's products are distributed exclusively through its partners (brokers, Fintro agents, BNP Paribas Fortis branches and bpost bank).
+AG Insurance's products are distributed exclusively through its partners (brokers, Fintro agents, BNP Paribas Fortis branches).

-At the end 2014, the group managed over 60 billion euros of financial assets.
+At the end 2022, the group managed 60 billion euros of financial assets.
 Its solvency margin (Solvency I) was a little more than double the level required by the supervisory authorities.

 AG Insurance is part of the Ageas international insurance group.

 History

 1824: AG Vie

-In September 1823, King Willem I authorized the creation of a Dutch company life insurance, established in Amsterdam, under the name of Nederlandsche Algemene Levens-Verzekering Compagnie.
+In September 1823, King Willem I authorized the creation of a Dutch life insurance company, established in Amsterdam, under the name of Nederlandsche Algemene Levens-Verzekering Compagnie.

 The idea of creating a life insurance company seduced two members of the Brussels Chamber of Commerce, its vice-chairman François Rittweger and banker Jacques Coghen.

 The project received royal assent on 12 June 1824 with the company adopting the name of Compagnie d’Assurances Générales sur la Vie, les Fonds Dotaux et les Survivances (AG Vie).
 Coghen himself took charge as "General Agent".
 The capital was set at 600,000 florins divided into 300 shares.
 At the end of February 1825, the company AG Vie opened its office, after its five employees had sworn loyalty in front of the members of the board of directors.